Indian Polity & Constitution

 • The President has the Constitutional authority to make rules and regulations relating to various matters.

-• He / she has the power to give instruction to a Governor to promulgate an Ordinance if a Bill containing the same provisions requires previous sanction of the President.
+• He/she has the power to give instructions to a Governor to promulgate an Ordinance if a Bill containing the same provisions requires the previous sanction of the President.

 • President has the power to refer any question of Public importance for the opinion of the Supreme Court.

-• President has the power to appoint certain commissions for the purpose of reporting on specific matters, such as, Commissions to report on the administration of Scheduled Areas and welfare of Scheduled Tribes and backward classes; the Finance Commission; Commission on Official Language; an Inter-State Council.
+• President has the power to appoint certain commissions for the purpose of reporting on specific matters, such as Commissions to report on the administration of Scheduled Areas and the welfare of Scheduled Tribes and backward classes; the Finance Commission; the Commission on Official Language; and the Inter-State Council.

 • President has some special powers relating to Union Territories or territories which are directly administered by the Union.

-• The President shall have certain special powers in respect of the administration of Scheduled Area and Tribes and Tribal Area in Assam.
+• The President shall have certain special powers in respect of the administration of the Scheduled Areas and Tribes and Tribal Areas in Assam.

 • The President has certain special powers and responsibilities regarding the administration of the Scheduled Caste.